AbdulMohiz-01/Bulky-Books/README.md

 ### Admin View
 1. Access the admin view by logging in as an administrator.
 The default admin credentials are:
-   - Username: admin
+   - Username: ahmed@gmail.com
-   - Password: admin123
+   - Password: dY2:m6cJAJnAVtz

 2. From the admin dashboard, you can perform the following actions:
    - Add new books by providing the necessary information in the "Add Book" form.